matthewwall/weewx-interceptor/readme.txt

     iface = eth1
     pcap_filter = src 192.168.0.14 and dst port 80

-For the Acurite bridge or LW30x, use the sensor_map to distinguish between sensors and map them to database fields.
-For example:
+For hardware such as the Acurite bridge or LW30x that support multiple remote sensors, use the sensor_map to map the sensors to database fields.
+For
+example:

 [Interceptor]
     driver = user.interceptor